alleyinteractive/irving/PUBLISHING.md

 ## Sample Workflow for developing features
 * `git checkout -b feature/issue-17/branch-title` - create a new feature branch based on `master`.
 If your branch relates to a specific GitHub issue, reference that issue in your branch name (and all subsequent commits).
 * Work on your branch locally using linked packages.
-If you haven't already, use the [set up process](CONTRIBUTING.md#set-up-process) in the contributing documentation to prepare your local environment.
 * Once you’re satisfied with your code, open up a pull request to the `master` branch.
 * Get a peer code review on your pull request into `master` and, once approved, merge it into `master` when ready.
 * `git checkout master && git pull origin master` - checkout `master` and pull down your newly-merged code.